JohnONeill/tower-of-terra/README.md

 - Setting environment vars for AWS (I should also add a placeholder in tfvars file)
 - Info about specifying bucket name
-- Create 'dev' terraform workspace: `terraform workspace new dev`
+- Create 'dev' terraform workspace: `terraform workspace new dev` (still need?)

+- Install terraform
+- Install packer
+- If building new images via Packer, remember to update terraform var with new AMI ID